The Wednesday Wars: Plot

 Holling Hoodhood is a seventh grader during the 1967–1968 school year.
 In his school, the student body is largely divided between Catholics and Jews, and every Wednesday both groups go to their separate churches for religious classes.
 Holling, a Presbyterian, has no religious class to attend, therefore he is forced to remain at class with his teacher, Mrs. Baker.

 Holling is convinced that Mrs. Baker resents him for this.
 This suspicion is compounded when she begins having him read Shakespeare.
 As he begins to enjoy the plays, though, he also begins to understand Mrs. Baker, whose husband, he learns, is stationed in Vietnam.

-The story's main focus is on Holling's struggle to get out from his overbearing father's shadow.
-Mr. Hoodhood is an ambitious, social climbing, and at times, cutthroat architect who is determined that Holling should take over the business when he retires.
+The story's main focus is on Holling's struggle to get out from his overbearing and somewhat abusive father's shadow.
+Mr. Hoodhood is an ambitious, narcissistic, social climbing, and at times, cutthroat architect who is determined that Holling should take over the business when he retires.
 In fact, Mr. Hoodhood believes that nothing is more important than their family business and ensuring that it flourishes.
 Because of this, all of the Hoodhoods must be on their best behavior at all times.
 Whenever Holling brings up a particular person, his father breaks down who the person is, as well as their status; if they're someone who owns a business, Mr. Hoodhood demands Holling to be respectful at all times.
 This causes a strained relationship between Holling and his father.
 Holling ultimately finds an ally in his older sister, Heather, and eventually comes to understand that Mrs. Baker is also trying to help him learn to be his own person.

-Other subplots in the story include: Holling entering track and field; running the big race for track; going on his first date with classmate Meryl Lee Kowalski, whose father is of the other architecture firm in town, Kowalski and Associates; his sister Heather running away to California with her boyfriend; and the ever-present shadow of the Vietnam War — as well as other historical events, such as the shootings of Robert F. Kennedy and Martin Luther King Jr. In addition, television news anchorman Walter Cronkite is mentioned throughout the novel, as an important presence while delivering the news.
+Other subplots in the story include: Holling entering cross country; running the big race for track; going on his first date with classmate Meryl Lee Kowalski, whose father is of the other architecture firm in town, Kowalski and Associates; his sister Heather running away to California with her boyfriend; and the ever-present shadow of the Vietnam War — as well as other historical events, such as the shootings of Robert F. Kennedy and Martin Luther King Jr. In addition, television news anchorman Walter Cronkite is mentioned throughout the novel, as an important presence while delivering the news.
 Cronkite is presented as the voice of the people, with the ability to sway Americans to a particular side.

 The plot follows a steady, progression-focused format, lacking any clear climax.
 Instead, it simply follows Holling as he struggles through school, forms friends out of supposed enemies, and tries to grow up.